 This course emphasizes application of prior knowledge of anatomy, physiology, and pathophysiology to formulate assessments in the field.
 Students practice clinical reasoning skills to develop a prehospital treatment plan for patients suffering from a variety of disorders.
-Prerequisites: Semesters I and II courses

 EMS 182 Pediatric Emergencies